Juneau, Alaska: History

 The Gastineau Channel was a fishing place for the Auke (A'akw Kwáan) and Taku tribes, who had inhabited the surrounding area for thousands of years.
-The A'akw Kwáan had a village and burying ground here.
-In the 21st century it is known as Indian Point.
+The A'akw Kwáan had a village and a burying ground here.
+In the 21st century, it is known as Indian Point.
 They annually harvested herring during the spawning season.

 Since the late 20th century, the A'akw Kwáan, together with the Sealaska Heritage Institute, have resisted European-American development of Indian Point, including proposals by the National Park Service and the National Oceanic and Atmospheric Administration (NOAA).
 They consider it to be sacred territory, both because of the burying ground and the importance of the point in their traditions of gathering sustenance from the sea.
 They continue to gather clams, gumboot chitons, grass, and sea urchins, as well as tree bark for medicinal uses.

 The city and state supported the Sealaska Heritage Institute in documenting the 78 acre site, and in August 2016, it was listed on the National Register of Historic Places.
 "It is the first traditional cultural property in Southeast Alaska to be placed on the register."
 Descendants of the indigenous people include the Tlingit.
 Native cultures have rich artistic traditions expressed in carving, weaving, singing, dancing, and through oral lore.
 Juneau is a social center for the Tlingit, Haida, and Tsimshian of Southeast Alaska.